Urigo/tortilla/README.md

 **command:** `tortilla submodule add <remotes...>`

 Add a new submodules to the root commit.
+We can either provide a set of remotes or a remote following by its submodule name.
+A remote and a submodule will be differentiated based on whether they contain a `/` character or not, which indicates that a remote path was provided.

 **command:** `tortilla submodule remove [submodules...]`